-One great example of performance contract may be the MEETS Accelerator Coalition80.
-They explain how historically it has been nearly impossible to make building energy efficient: building owners don't want to invest because the savings go to the tenants; tenant's don't want to invest because they don't own the building; and energy efficiency reduces utility sales, undermining their business model.
-So utilities only do energy efficiency as much as they are required to do.
-So MEET would be the "Metered Energy Efficiency Transaction Structure" designed to solve all these problems.
-They explain how the EnergyTenant(TM) pays a long term rent to the Building Owner.
-Under that agreement the EnergyTenant pays for the new installations and maintenance in order to improve energy efficiency.
-Once improvements are carried out the whole building is monitored considering all fuels, generating a dynamic base line and the real building energy use.
-This monitoring is carried out by an independent third party company.
+One great example of a performance contract may be the MEETS Accelerator Coalition80.
+They explain how historically it has been nearly impossible to convince owners to commit to building energy efficiency investment: building owners don't want to invest because the benefits accrue to the tenants; tenants don't want to invest because they don't own the building, and utilities are not interested as energy efficiency reduces utility sales, undermining their business model.
+So, utilities only do energy efficiency as much as they are required.

+MEET - the "Metered Energy Efficiency Transaction Structure" is designed to solve these problems.
+A service company negotiates with the owner to become an EnergyTenant (TM).
+They, as any tenant, will pay a long-term rent to the Building Owner.
+Under that agreement, the EnergyTenant pays for any new installations and maintenance, which improves the building's energy efficiency.
+Once improvements are carried out, the whole building is monitored considering all fuels, generating a dynamic baseline and the actual building energy use.
+An independent third-party company carries out this monitoring.
 All readings are fully transparent and auditable.

-In the payments flow the tenant's don't see any change other than having a more comfortable home, and they pay the same bill that in the previous situation where the building was not improved.
+In the payments flow, the tenants don't see any change.
+While having a more comfortable space, they pay the same bill as before the building was renovated.